Research

 - Education for environmental sustainability

-- Post-humanist philosophies
+- Post-humanist philosophies and ethnographic methods

 - International education in Vietnam